gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

     Headline : "I'm sorry it's come to this, but it's a dangerous situation, and I've said it many, many times," Cuomo said during a press conference call.

-The best way to collect and store data for further analysis in python is to store it in a dataframe and thus we are storing the scrapped data in a pandas dataframe:
+The best way to collect and store this data for further analysis in python is by storing it in a pandas dataframe and thus we are storing the extracted news website data in a dataframe:

 ```python